 It may be possible to complete the entire shopping process online but we highly recommend that you talk with an insurance agent.
 You will get the best possible coverage at the lowest price if you are buying only what you absolutely need.
 The best way to do this is to talk with an agent so that you can ask questions, get clarifications, and make sure that you understand exactly what you are buying.

-Step 6: Decide If You Can Afford End of Life Coverage You Want
+Step 6: Decide How Much End of Life Coverage You Can Afford

 Are you a savvy consumer?
 Do you pride yourself on finding the best deal?
 If so, you might be in for a rude awakening when shopping for life insurance because you won’t find any “deals.”

 Insurance is a highly regulated product.
 Policies and rates must be filed state-by-state by the insurance companies and are not offered later at a discount.
 Rates will vary from policy-to-policy and also from state-to-state due to differing state regulations for funeral insurance.

 Always be wary if you see an offer for a great deal on funeral insurance.
 Be sure to read the fine print and research the company offering the policy.
 It doesn’t do much good to get a good deal if the policy has limitations built into the policy you did not know about.

 What If I Cannot Afford To Pay The Quoted Rates?

 You have a couple options if the monthly premium quoted is more than you can afford.
 Your first is to rework specifically what you will be doing for your funeral and burial plan.
 You can go down to the funeral home of your choice and discuss want you want.
 They can work with your policy and budget to design and record your funeral plan.
 This is then attached to your policy and kept with your important records.
 See our Funeral Costs article for tips on managing your funeral cost.